 The average provider would not.
 However, an exceptional provider would grasp at any opportunity to advance their education and improve their level of patient service.
 I am not only eternally grateful to the dentist who had uncovered my children’s true selves, I only recommend and continue to see providers who work with the entire patient and not just the part of the patient that relates to their limited interest.

 How can you establish profound patient care?

 If you are an intrigued provider whose limitless curiosity results in profound patient treatment and care then you should pursue the following steps to begin your journey into becoming a progressive airway disorder provider:

 - Immerse yourself in the wealth of information available.
 My personal suggested book reading list can be found on Pinterest.
 Each book will provide you with a solid background of the connections and implications of airway dysfunction on sleep and health.
 Utilize journal search engines to read peer-reviewed articles and research on topics with keywords such as myofunctional therapy, tongue thrust, mouthbreathing, nitric oxide, ferritin, or sleep apnea in autism and ADHD.

-- Get yourself invested in available continuing education; Airway Focused Dentistry is a great resource with a respected team at the helm.
+- Get yourself invested in available continuing education.
+Dental Sleep Toolbox offers an excellent comprehensive course to learn more about sleep dentistry, myofunctional therapy, team building and more.
+Airway Focused Dentistry is a great resource with a respected team at the helm.
 Do a mini-residency in an appliance such as Myobrace, A.L.F. or Healthy Start (Orthotain).
-Attend a tethered oral tissue seminar (TOTs).
-The latter being incredibly important if you are a member of the medical community.
+Attend a tethered oral tissue seminar (TOTs) or join the American Laser Study Club.
+The latter options being incredibly important if you are a member of the medical community.